Lydia-England/ncl-tools/README.md

 Generally, if connection drops or you exit the shell session, the background process terminates.
 To keep the process running, use the `disown` command or start the process with the `nohup` command.

+Alternatively, use [Tmux](https://linuxize.com/post/getting-started-with-tmux/) ("terminal multiplexer") to switch between multiple programs in one terminal.
+Tmux sessions are persistent; programs will continue to run even if you exit the shell or are disconnected.

 ## Log Analysis